 For the last step, spray some contact clean or 90% isopropyl alcohol onto the cotton bud.
 If you don’t have a flat tip cotton bud, a “manually flattened cotton bud” or “tissue on a toothpick” may also work in a pinch.
 Gently wipe the contact pins to clean out the rest of the grime.

 P.S.
 Captain Obvious to the rescue!
 Bent pins and broken connectors are the last things that we need.
 Please be gentle on those connector pins.

 Now that we are done cleaning the ports, let us move on with the cables and connectors.

-Cables are probably easier to clean.
+Cables are easier to clean.
 Since most of the cables have a waterproof sleeve, wiping with a damp (not wet) tissue in the general-purpose cleaner will do just fine.
 Use isopropyl alcohol if you want to be on the safe side, they dry up a lot faster.

 The connector end of the cable can be slightly tricky, especially the male connectors with mini pins.
 I usually just leave them alone, it makes more sense to have a somewhat dirty connector and not a damaged connector.